Sparkleleuk/Sustainability_Matters/_posts/2018-06-01-volcker-whales.markdown

 ### Reduced restrictions, more risk

 The US Congress and Federal Reserve are preparing to relax regulations imposed eight years ago to prevent a repeat of the global financial crisis.
-Among the changes are the lifting of capital restrictions on small and medium-sized banks and softening of restrictions on complex trading activities by investment banks.
+Among the changes are the lifting of capital restrictions on small- and medium-sized banks and softening of restrictions on complex trading activities by investment banks.

 #### Too small to regulate